vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     ![Console Output](media/LAB_AK_15-cheesecave-direct-method-sent.png)

-1. Now check the console output for the **cheesecavedevice** device app, you should see that the fan has been turned on.
+1. Now check the console output for the **CheeseCaveDevice** device app, you should see that the fan has been turned on.

    ![Console Output](media/LAB_AK_15-cheesecave-direct-method-received.png)